caicloud/cyclone/README.md

 ## Quick Start

+> Cyclone has been tested with Kubernetes 1.12, 1.13 and 1.14.

 Make sure [Helm](https://helm.sh/) with a version higher than **2.10** is installed ([install guide](https://helm.sh/docs/using_helm/#install-helm)), then install Cyclone with:

 ```bash